 Note: When your child is prompted on their phone or tablet to add their Stadia account to the Chromecast, they might see the message "Enter the code displayed on your device."
 If they see this message, they should follow these steps to start playing the game:

-- To set games restrictions, tap Edit.
+- To set games restrictions on the Stadia family dashboard, tap Edit.

 - How your child connects with other players: You can choose if you want your child to be able to play multiplayer games or voice chat with other players online.

 - To manage your child's settings on the Stadia family dashboard, tap the slider next to each setting.

 Your child has the same privacy options as other players.
 You can choose the privacy options for your child.
 Your child will be able to see the privacy settings you've chosen, but won't be able to change them.
 After setup, you can manage these settings on the Stadia family dashboard.

 For purchases made on stadia.com, Chromecast Ultra, or iOS, you will always receive a purchase approval request.
 For purchases made through the Stadia app on Android, you will receive a purchase approval request unless you have disabled approvals in your Google Play purchase approval settings.
 Your child will be able to ask both to buy games from the Stadia store and to play games that don't require purchase, such as games that come as part of a subscription.

 Your child can make purchases on Stadia through a variety of devices, like their phone or computer.
 In order to set up your child's account, you must set up a family payment method they can use to subscribe and make purchase requests.

 You must approve all purchases made by supervised family group members on stadia.com, Chromecast Ultra, or iOS.
 For all purchases made by supervised family group members through the Stadia app on Android, you must approve each purchase unless you have disabled approvals in your Google Play purchase approval settings.
 You can approve the purchase remotely using the Stadia family dashboard, or directly on your device with the Family Link app .